"Martial arts help kids avoid fighting" by Desonta Holder

 Many parents bring their children to Kung Fu Connection to calm the wildness, said Alice Billman, Rubio's wife and partner.
 "You want your child to be assertive, but not necessarily aggressive," she said.

-Three of Rubio's students, Chase Bryan, 11; Billman's daughter, Blaze Gonzales, 12; and Joshua Eason, 12, signed up for classes after watching other students throw jabs and kicks, then walk away unharmed—and sometimes untouched.
+Three of Rubio's students, Chase Bryan, 11; Billman's daughter, Blaze Gonzalez, 12; and Joshua Eason, 12, signed up for classes after watching other students throw jabs and kicks, then walk away unharmed—and sometimes untouched.

 "It just amazed me how some people were able to block hits," said Chase, a sixth-grader at Phyllis Ruth Miller School in Miami.
 "Kids at school used to try to hit me.
 Now I know how to move out of the way and block them, so I don't have to fight back.